 -

-In the Redis Server Location field, enter the internal IP address or hostname of the Redis server you just set up.
+In the Redis Server Location field, enter the internal IP address or hostname of the Redis server.

 -